robertkottelin/GameOfLife/README.md

 #### Download release
-If you just want to see the Game of Life in action then [Download the latest release here.](https://github.com/robertkottelin/GameOfLife/releases/download/v1.0.0/GameOfLife.jar) You need to have Java Runtime Environment (JRE) installed on your system to run the program.
+If you just want to see the Game of Life in action then [Download the latest release here.](https://github.com/robertkottelin/GameOfLife/releases/download/v1.0.0/GameOfLife.jar) You need to have Java Runtime Environment (JRE) 17.0.6 or later installed on your system to run the program.
 Open the file to run the program.

 Or open a terminal, cd into the file's directory and type the command